DSC-VJTI/a-z-cloud/content/docs/J/_index.md

 fi
 ```

-Now, we need to run this script say, every 2 hours to check for internet connection, we use the `crontab` utility in Linux.
+Now, to run this script say, every 2 hours to check for internet connection, we use the `crontab` utility in Linux.

 ```bash
 # enters the configuration file that contains cron jobs to be scheduled